jv-aquino/Tribute-Page/README.md

-# Tribute-Page
+# Tribute page
 My first HTML project from FCC.
-In honor of Stephen Hawking, one of my greatest inspirations in life.
+In honor of **Stephen Hawking 👨‍🔬🦼**, one of my greatest inspirations in life.
+Made with vanilla HTML and CSS.